 A group ship station MMSI is typically issued when it is ideal for multiple ship stations to be contacted simultaneously with one call.
 Each ship station in such a group must also have an individual ship station MMSI.
-To apply to Industry Canada for a group ship station MMSI, the group must be represented by a single contact person, who completes the application form in Annex D of this document.
+To apply for a group ship station MMSI, the group must be represented by a single contact person who completes form D. Refer to section 7.2.2.

 A group ship station call identity uses the format 01M2I3D4X5X6X7X8X9, where the first digit is zero and where X is any number from 0 to 9.
 The MID represents only the territory or geographical area of the administration that is assigning the group ship station call identity and does not prevent group calls to fleets containing more than one ship nationality.

 A coast station MMSI is typically issued to a coast station that will be involved with automatic communications with vessels.
 In general, coast station MMSIs are issued to Canadian Coast Guard (CCG) stations and the St. Lawrence Seaway Management Corporation or to other coast stations with large fleets of vessels, such as a fishing company or tugboat operation.
 Any such station also requires a radio licence.

 All coast station call identities use the format 0102M3I4D5X6X7X8X9, where digits 3, 4 and 5 represent the MID and where X is any number from 0 to 9.
 Groups of coast radio stations use the same format.

 6.2.5 Search and rescue aircraft